PEER SUPPORT

 Peer Support will not work if it continues its one dimensional approach to peers by focusing more on the treatment of issues, rather than the prevention of them in the first place.

+One survey of more than 28,000 active-duty military personnel: talking with friends and family was the second most common coping strategy for dealing with stress, with 73 percent responding to using that strategy frequently or sometimes.
 Studies show that peer social support and cohesion function as protective factors for troops exposed to combat-related stressors, such as PTSD.
 Social support from peers in the period shortly after traumatic stress exposure has proven a protective factor for U.S. soldiers exposed to sexual assaults and other trauma.

 (Martin L, Rosen LN, Durand DB, et al. Psychological and physical health effects of sexual assaults and non sexual traumas among male and female United States Army soldiers.
 Behavioral Medicine.
 2000;26: 23–33.)